-5 The offence of money laundering
+The offence of money laundering

-What constitutes money laundering?
+5 What constitutes money laundering?

-The relevant division of the Criminal Code creates multiple offences that encompass a wide range of criminal activity.
-The offences are based on a person dealing with money or property which is proceeds of crime or will be (or is at risk of becoming) an instrument of crime.
+The relevant division of the Federal Criminal Code Act 1995 (Cth) (the Criminal Code) creates multiple offences that encompass a wide range of criminal activity.
+The offences are based on a person dealing with money or property that is proceeds of crime or will be (or is at risk of becoming) an instrument of crime.
 Broadly, the elements of the offence are:

-- the existence of money or property; - a dealing being physical conduct such as possessing the money or property, concealing or disposing it or engaging in banking transactions; - such dealing in money or property is unlawful because the proceeds are proceeds of crime or the proceeds are at risk of being used in the commission of or to facilitate a crime; and - the person believed the money was the proceeds of a crime or was reckless or negligent about that fact.
+- the existence of money or property; - a dealing: being physical conduct such as possessing the money or property, concealing or disposing it or engaging in banking transactions; - such dealing in money or property is unlawful because the proceeds are proceeds of crime or the proceeds are at risk of being used in the commission of or to facilitate a crime; and - the person believed the money was the proceeds of a crime or was reckless or negligent about that fact.